Note: This article was originally published on Wednesday, June 8, 2016 at 6:15 in the evening and has been updated.

 Antimony and Bisphenol A

-Bisphenol A — better known as BPA — is a chemical found in polycarbonate plastics and epoxy resins which can mimic estrogen in the body.
-Bisphenol A is safe at the very low levels which occur in some foods based on review of hundreds of studies by the Food and Drug Administration of the United States; but the agency has banned it for use in conveyances of drinkable liquids specifically designed for use by babies and children.
+Bisphenol A — which is better known as BPA — is a chemical found in polycarbonate plastics and epoxy resins which can mimic estrogen in the body.
+Bisphenol A is safe at the very low levels which occur in some foods based on review of hundreds of studies by the Food and Drug Administration of the United States; but the agency banned it for use in conveyances of drinkable liquids specifically designed for use by babies and children.

-Dust, Microbes and Funky Taste
+Dust, Microbes, and Funky Taste

-“If you’ve ever left a glass of water out overnight and taken a sip the next day, you probably noticed that it tasted a little funky”, according to this article written by Patrick Allan for Lifehacker.
-“You might suspect that the water started to spoil, but this video from the DNews YouTube Channel explains that the funky taste is actually because the water was exposed to air, making it slightly more acidic and become the home of things like dust and microbes.
-It’s probably still safe to drink for another day or so as long as it wasn’t outside, but it will continue to get more gross over time.”
+If you have ever taken a sip from a glass of water that was left out overnight from the previous day, you probably noticed that it tasted a little funky.
+You might suspect that the water started to spoil; but the funky taste is actually the water becoming slightly more acidic because it was exposed to air and became the home of dust, microbes, and other particles and organisms.
+The water is likely still safe to drink for another day or so as long as it was not outside — but its quality will continue to deteriorate over time.

 Additional information and details pertaining to bottled water is outlined in this document from the Environmental Protection Agency of the United States.